Breaking Down the REAL + Innovators' Compass

 What is your current reality?
 Professionally and/or personally?

-Write as many things as you can down in 2 minutes.
+Set a timer, and write as many things as you can down in 2 minutes.

 -Tara